On this page:

 On March 9, 2022, DOE announced its intention to open bidding on a new HALEU operations program which included the following three phases:

-- Phase 2 (1 year) produce 900 Kg HALEU UF6
+- Phase II (1 year) produce at least 900 Kg HALEU UF6

-- Phase 3 (3, 3-year option periods) produce 900 Kg HALEU UF6/year.
+- Phase III (3, 3-year option periods) produce at least 900 Kg HALEU UF6/year.

-On November 30, 2022, ACO submitted an amendment application to further extend the NRC-licensed HALEU operations to the end of 2024 or up to production of the licensed quantity of HALEU UF6, whichever comes first.
+On November 30, 2022, ACO submitted an amendment application to further extend the NRC-licensed HALEU operations to the end of 2024.
 On March 30, 2023, the NRC approved the application by issuing Amendment 20 to SNM-2011 (ML23083B962, ML23083B964, ML23083B966).

 On July 3, 2023, the NRC staff issued Amendment 21 to the ACO’s license.
 Amendment 21 approved: (1) changes to the classified matter security plans for ACO’s facilities in Piketon, Ohio and Oak Ridge, Tennessee, and for its headquarters in Bethesda, Maryland; and (2) changes to its special nuclear material physical security plan for the ACP in Piketon.
-These changes to the classified matter security plans and special nuclear material physical security plan were primarily made due to the applicability of recently promulgated regulations at 32 CFR Part 117 National Industrial Security Program Operating Manual (NISPOM).
+These changes to the classified matter security plans and special nuclear material physical security plan were primarily made due to the applicability of newly promulgated regulations at 32 CFR Part 117 National Industrial Security Program Operating Manual (NISPOM).

 The NRC conducted an ORR on August 15 and 16, 2023, to determine whether to issue ACO’s authorization for enriching uranium at the Category II levels defined in 10 CFR 70.4, as special nuclear material of moderate strategic significance.
-On September 21, 2023, the NRC authorized enrichment of uranium-235 at the HALEU Demonstration Cascade at the Category II levels.
+On September 21, 2023, the NRC authorized enrichment of U-235 at the HALEU Demonstration Cascade at the Category II levels.

-Page Last Reviewed/Updated Tuesday, December 05, 2023
+Page Last Reviewed/Updated Tuesday, April 01, 2025